carnmo/c64-base/README.md

 # c64-base
-Base toolkit for cross compiling MOS Technology 6502 assembly code for the Commodore 64.
+Toolkit for cross compiling MOS Technology 6502 assembly code for the Commodore 64.

 ## Requirements
 * make